End Citizens United: History

+Criticism

 End Citizens United has received criticism from other campaign reform groups over their aggressive fundraising tactics.
 In early 2018, an anonymous U.S.-based contractor paid at least 3,800 micro job workers to manipulate search results when people searched for the PAC via Google, to remove a negative HuffPost article from the front page of Google's search results.